 This type of negligence can take many forms—from a technician who failed to correctly monitor your baby’s oxygen level to a nurse who incorrectly used a tool in the delivery room or a doctor who delayed performing a C-section for too long.
 All these examples can lead to devastating consequences to a fragile, newborn child.

 First, let’s go over some basic facts about birth injuries, how they are often caused, and what complications they commonly result in for the child.

 Causes of Most Birth Injuries

-- Prematurity – When a child is due to be born prematurely, precautions must be taken to ensure the child is properly taken care of.
-When these precautions aren’t taken, or a doctor responds too late to a premature birth, the infant can needlessly suffer from respiratory distress syndrome and other complications.
+- Prematurity.
+When a child is due to be born prematurely, precautions must be taken to ensure the child is properly taken care of.
+When these precautions aren’t taken, or a doctor responds too late to a premature birth, the infant can needlessly suffer from respiratory distress syndrome or other complications.